JonathanHidalgoN/RealTimeTransactionMonitoring/README.md

 ### Deployment Steps

-The setup is automated via a series of scripts.
-Follow these steps in order from the project root directory.
+The setup is largely automated via scripts and the CI/CD pipeline.

-**1. Run the Bootstrap Script**

-This script creates the foundational Azure resources (Resource Group, Terraform State Storage) and the primary Service Principal used by Terraform.
+1.  **Bootstrap Infrastructure Prerequisites:** Run the `./setup/bootstrap.sh` script first.
+It creates the foundational resources (Resource Group, Terraform State Storage) and the primary Service Principal for Terraform.
+It will output instructions for the next steps.

-* First, open `setup/bootstrap.sh` and update the variables in the `VARIABLES TO EDIT` block with your Azure Subscription ID and desired resource names/locations.
-* Then run the script:
-    ```bash
-    ./setup/bootstrap.sh
-    ```
-* This script will generate helper files and print detailed instructions for the next steps. **Follow the instructions output by the script carefully.**

-**2. Follow the Instructions from `bootstrap.sh`**

-The instructions output by the `bootstrap.sh` script will guide you through the next phase.
-This involves:

-* **Provisioning Infrastructure with Terraform:** You will `source` an environment file to authenticate as the Terraform SP, then run `terraform init` and `terraform apply` to create the Key Vault, AKS cluster, ACR, Cosmos DB, Event Hubs, and Redis Cache.
+2.  **Provision Main Infrastructure:** Following the instructions from the bootstrap script, you will run `terraform apply`.
+This creates the AKS cluster, ACR, Cosmos DB, Event Hubs, Redis Cache, and the Static Web App.

-* **Configuring the Application:** After Terraform is complete, you will run the second script, `./setup/setup_app_config.sh`.
-This script handles creating the application's identity and populating Key Vault with all necessary secrets.
+3.  **Configure Application Identity & Secrets:** The `./setup/setup_app_config.sh` script automates creating the application's identity and populating Key Vault.

+4.  **Trigger the CI/CD Pipeline:** Commit and push all your code to the `main` branch of your GitHub repository.
+The GitHub Actions workflow will automatically:
+    * Build and test your .NET solution.
-* **Building and Pushing Images:** The instructions will then guide you to run `./build-and-push-local.sh` (or a similar script) to build your production Docker images and push them to your new Azure Container Registry.
+    * Build all production Docker images and push them to your Azure Container Registry.
-* **Deploying to AKS:** Finally, the instructions will provide the `az aks get-credentials` and `kubectl apply -k .` commands to deploy the application to your Kubernetes cluster.

-By following the sequence of scripts and the instructions they provide, you will have a complete cloud deployment.
+    * Deploy your backend services to Azure Kubernetes Service.
+    * Deploy your Blazor UI to Azure Static Web Apps.

+5.  **Access Your Application:** Once the pipeline succeeds, find the URL of your deployed Static Web App (from the `terraform output` or the Azure Portal) and navigate to it in your browser.

 ## Future Enhancements